Product and coproduct in string topology: Chain level definitions of the loop products

 Note that the inclusions

 and

 are continuous and induce homotopy equivalences (see \cite[Thm 1.2.10]{Kli78} for the last inclusion, and e.g.~\cite[Thm 4.6]{Sta09}).
-The space $\Lambda$ of $H^1$--loops on $M$ is a Hilbert manifold \cite[Thm 1.2.9]{Kli78}, on which concatenation of loops is defined, and such that the energy is defined, and satisfies Condition C of Palais and Smale \cite{PS64} (see \cite{Eli72}).
+The space $\Lambda$ of $H^1$-loops on $M$ is a Hilbert manifold \cite[Thm 1.2.9]{Kli78}, such that the energy is defined, and satisfies Condition C of Palais and Smale \cite{PS64} (see \cite{Eli72}).
 Thus $\Lambda$ is appropriate for infinite dimensional Morse theory.

-A \textit{constant speed path}, or path \emph{parametrized proportional to arc length} is an $H^{1}$ path with $|\gamma ^{\prime }(t)|$ constant (where it is defined).
-In this case $|\gamma ^{\prime }(t)|=\mathcal{L}(\gamma )/(b-a)$ for all $t$ where the derivative is defined.
-We denote by $ \overline{\Lambda }\subset \Lambda $ the space of \emph{constant speed loops} .
-Note that $\mathcal{L}=\ell $ on $\overline{\Lambda }$. \ Anosov \cite[Thm 2]{Ano80} has proved that there is a continuous map
+A \textit{constant speed path, }or path \textit{parametrized proportional to arc length} is an $H^{1}$-path $\gamma $ with $\left\vert \gamma ^{\prime }(t)\right\vert $ constant where it is defined.
+In this case $\left\vert \gamma ^{\prime }(t)\right\vert =\mathcal{L(\gamma )}$ for all $t$ where the derivative is defined.
+We denote by $\overline{\Lambda }\subset \Lambda $ the space of constant speed loops.
+Note that $\mathcal{L=\ell }$ on $ \overline{\Lambda }$.
+Anosov \cite[Thm 2]{Ano80} has proved that there is a continuous map

-that takes an $H^{1}$ loop $\gamma \in \Lambda M$ to the constant speed reparametrization of $\gamma $, exhibiting $\overline{\Lambda }$ as a deformation retract of $\Lambda $.
+that takes an $H^{1}$-loop $\gamma \in \Lambda M$ to the constant speed reparametrization of $\gamma $, exhibiting $\overline{\Lambda }$ as a deformation retract of $\Lambda $.
 (See Theorem 3 in the same paper.)
-This model of the loop space of $M$ will be used in Section~\ref{sec:support}.
+This model of the loop space of $M$ will at times be useful for computations.